| Title: | Extract Event Statistics in Hydrologic Time Series |

 The type of output (currently either "summary" or "none") |

-will be considered an event with a minimum event separation of min.diff
+Any flow associated with a BFI below BFI_Th will be considered an event with a minimum length min.length.

 the indices of start and end of events as a two column dataframe are returned.